krishnaraj28/krishnaraj28/README.md

 # Hi there! 👋

 ## About Me
-🎓 Computer Applications student passionate about coding & tech. and innovation.
+🎓 Computer Applications student passionate about coding & tech and innovation.
 I enjoy exploring new technologies and working on projects.

 ## Projects
 🚀 Here are some projects I’ve worked on: